cs3216/cs3216.github.io/coursework/mobile/index.md

 Before you jump into developing the specifications of your application, a very important question to ask yourself is, "Does my application solve any problem for the users?"
-An application that has many superfluous features does not make it any useful.
+An application that has many superfluous features does not make it useful.
 Just because your application has a cool concept or uses the latest technology does not guarantee that the initial users who joined out of curiosity will stay on.
 On the contrary, if a less fancy but more practical solution makes the user's life easier, it is more likely that the user will be retained.
 Solve a problem that people care about, solve it well, and fans of your application will naturally accumulate.
-Your users become your fans that will help you spread message about your application via word-of-mouth.
+Your users become your fans that will help you spread the message about your application via word-of-mouth.

 <div class="box">
   <strong class="milestone-counter">Milestone 0:</strong>